-target must be one of POINT_SPRITE, TEXTURE_ENV or TEXTURE_FILTER_CONTROL. pname is a symbolic constant indicating the parameter to be set.
+target must be one of TEXTURE_FILTER_CONTROL, POINT_SPRITE, or TEXTURE_ENV. pname is a symbolic constant indicating the parameter to be set.
 In the first form of the command, param is a value to which to set a single-valued parameter; in the second form, params is a pointer to an array of parameters: either a single symbolic constant or a value or group of values to which the parameter should be set.